 4. YI Home Camera: Best budget camera

-The YI Home Camera 3 is one of the best security cameras you can buy for under $30—not that there are too many options for this price.
+The YI Home Camera 1080p is one of the best security cameras you can buy for under $30—not that there are too many options for this price.
 Still, the good video quality and smart detection features make it a worthy adversary to the Wyze Cam v2.
 (It's not waterproof, so the newer Wyze Cam v3 ultimately pulls ahead.)

 More than YI's other security cameras, this camera's greatest strength is numbers:

 - Two for the price of a Ring Indoor Cam

-- Four for the price of a Reolink Argus 3 Pro
+- Five for the price of a Reolink Argus 3 Pro

-- Six for the price of an Arlo Pro 4
+- Eight for the price of an Arlo Pro 4

-- 10 for the price of a Google Nest Cam Indoor IQ
+- Seven for the price of a Google Nest Cam (Battery)

 We recommend this home security camera for folks wanting an easy option to check on the house when they're out of town.
 It also works well as a baby monitor for the nursery.
-Learn more in our YI Home Camera 3 review.
+Learn more in our full YI Home Camera review.

-YI sells two other cameras for less than $30 that are about the same as the YI Home Camera 3:
+YI sells another camera for less than $30 that's about the same as the YI Home Camera 1080p:

 The Kami Doorbell Camera helps watch over your porch for guests and packages.
 A unique thing about this doorbell is that you can pre-record quick responses for visitors.
 Most other doorbell cameras with quick responses don't have custom recordings but use preset options instead.